utilmeta/utype/README.md

 ### Usage Example

-### Types & Constraints
+### Types and constraints
-utype easily support to impose constraints on types, and you can use common constraints to construct arbitrary constraint types.
+The utype support to add constraints on types, such as
 ```Python
 from utype import Rule, exc